AdrianArtiles/foxslide/README.md

 ## to-do ##

-- add some widgets for example
+- clean up some code
-- improve footer
-- instragram stuff